Alejogb1/job-board/blog-data/how-is-text-classification-performed-in-spacy.md

 id: "how-is-text-classification-performed-in-spacy"
 ---

-Alright, let's talk about text classification in spaCy.
+, let's talk about text classification in spaCy.
 It's something I’ve tackled extensively over the years, often as part of larger projects dealing with unstructured data.
 Back when I was working on a system to automatically categorize customer feedback emails, this became a very practical skill – a lot more than just theoretical knowledge.

 SpaCy, at its core, isn’t primarily a machine learning library.
 It’s an industrial-strength natural language processing toolkit.
 Its power in text classification stems from its robust preprocessing capabilities and how well it integrates with other machine learning libraries, primarily scikit-learn or TensorFlow/Keras.
 It doesn't provide classification algorithms directly but offers the crucial foundation for feature engineering and preparing data that we feed into those machine learning models.